feluxe/sty/README.md

 ## Renderer

-The renderfunctions are stored in `sty.render`.
+The render functions are stored in `sty.render`.

 ### List of Renderer